 The FDA's action reinforces HBN's longstanding conclusion that anti-microbial substances added to building products fail to provide any additional human health protection, and are likely to do more harm than good over the long term.
 The substances banned by the FDA have been added to HBN's Pharos Project Chemical and Materials Library as a restricted substance list, to help building industry professionals avoid these chemicals in building products.

-Independent investigations have challenged the safety and the efficacy of adding antimicrobials to everyday products, as HBN has reported since 2010.
-In 2014, we devoted several articles to the FDA rulemaking and how the emphasis on improving human health in the green building movement is creating new opportunities to market antimicrobial products in building products.
-The final FDA rule confirms that there is still no evidence that the use of triclosan and other antimicrobials provide human health benefits.
+Independent investigations have challenged the safety and the efficacy of adding antimicrobials to everyday products, as HBN has The final FDA rule confirms that there is still no evidence that the use of triclosan and other antimicrobials provide human health benefits.

 In 2003 the Centers for Disease Control and Prevention (CDC) concluded a comprehensive study of infection control practice with the statement that "No evidence is available to suggest that use of these [antimicrobial] products will make consumers and patients healthier or prevent disease.
 No data support the use of these items as part of a sound infection-control strategy."
 In 2012, the Canadian Medical Association called for a ban on antimicrobial chemicals in ordinary consumer products.

 Since 2006, health care leader Kaiser Permanente has recommended against "environmental surface finishes or fabrics that contain antimicrobials for the purpose of greater infection control and the subsequent prevention of hospital acquired infections."
 In 2015 Kaiser took action to